 Conor Finnegan | Be Together, Not the Same

-Conor’s carefully crafted characters have been animated into a live-action background, mixing animation, stop-motion and live-action makes for a distinctive aesthetic all adding to the universal charm of the spot.
+Conor’s carefully crafted spot mixes puppetry and subtle animation with live-action, creating a distinctive aesthetic which adds to the universal charm and appeal of the spot.

 The illustrative, hand-painted or hand-drawn